L13/vscode-diff/README.md

 ## What's new in Diff Folders 0.27.0

+- Added ignored files to list view.
+- Added new icon to toggle view for ignored files.
+- Added ignored files to stats.
 - Added `Select for Compare` and `Compare with Selected` for extension [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)

 ## Index